AdobeDocs/media-analytics.en/help/implementation/overview.md

 ## Edge implementation methods

-For most cases, we recommend using Edge when implementing Media Analytics for all new Adobe Analytics or Customer Journey Analytics (CJA) customers.
+For most cases, we recommend using Edge when implementing Media Analytics for all new Adobe Analytics or Customer Journey Analytics customers.

 * **Media for Edge Network SDK / Extension:** Collects data from iOS and Android devices and sends it to Edge.
-Data can then be sent either to CJA or Adobe Analytics.
+Data can then be sent either to Customer Journey Analytics or Adobe Analytics.

   For more information about the Media for Edge Network SDK / Extention, see [Install Media Analytics with Experience Platform Edge](/help/implementation/implementation-edge.md).